What is an MPV Blood Test?

 What do the results mean?

-MPV results, along with platelet counts and other tests, can provide a more complete picture of the health of your blood.
-Depending on your platelet count and other blood measurements, an increased MPV result can indicate:
+An MPV test alone can't diagnose a health condition.
+Your provider will use your MPV results along with your platelet counts and other test results to get a more complete picture of your health.
+Depending on your platelet count and other blood test results, an MPV result that's higher than normal may be a sign of:

 - Preeclampsia, a complication in pregnancy that causes high blood pressure.
 It usually starts after the 20th week of pregnancy.